mdn/browsercompat/docs/v1/views.rst

 .. literalinclude:: /v1/raw/view-feature-by-id-response-body.json
     :language: json

-The process for using this representation is:
+One way to use this representation is:

 1. Parse into an in-memory object store,
 2. Create the "Specifications" section: